What Is EMDR Therapy?

 How long does EMDR therapy take?

 It depends.
-Some people notice changes in just a few sessions, while others work through deeper layers over months.
-We’ll go at your pace—there’s no rushing.
+Some people notice shifts in just a few sessions.
+Others work through deeper layers over several months.
+There’s no rushing this, and we go at whatever pace makes sense for you.

 Will EMDR make me relive my trauma?

-No. You won’t be forced to re-experience everything.
-EMDR is designed to keep you safe while your brain does the healing work.
-You’ll always be in control.
+No. You won’t be forced to re-experience everything in vivid detail.
+EMDR is designed to keep you grounded while your brain does the reprocessing work.
+You stay in control throughout.

 What if I don’t want to talk about what happened?

 That’s okay.
-With EMDR, you don’t have to share every detail.
-Sometimes you just hold the memory or feeling in mind while we work—and your brain still reprocesses it.
+With EMDR, you don’t have to narrate every detail.
+You can simply hold the memory or feeling in mind while we work, and your brain still processes it.

 Is EMDR therapy safe?